 A sufficient and representative amount of new data was collected from the available historic data locations from the tailings pile.
-The samples were collected from the surface and from the base or toe of the tailings pile to verify the historic data.
-The central part of the tailings pile was not been tested in this program.
-Quality control measures and data verification procedures were completed both at the lab and internally by the Candente.
+Samples were collected from the surface and from base or toe of the Tailings pile to verify the historic data.
+The central part of the Tailings pile was not been tested in this program.
+Quality control measures and data verification procedures were completed both at the lab and internally by the Company.

-The 2014 auger/channel sampling program assay results by Candente verified comparable, nearby historic 1990 drill assays.
+The 2014 auger/channel sampling program assay results by the Company verified comparable, nearby historic 1990 drill assays.
 Individual assays vary slightly sample to sample due to non-comparable assay intervals.
 The 1990 drill program collected 3.0 m sample intervals and the 2014 Candente Gold auger/channel program collected 1.0m sample intervals.